History of Kashmir: Mughal Empire

+Dara Shikoh and Mulla Shah seated under a chinar tree in Kashmir, India, c.
+1640–42 CE.

 Kashmir did not witness direct Mughal rule until the reign of Mughal emperor Akbar the Great, who took control of Kashmir and added it to his Kabul Subah in 1586.
 Shah Jahan carved it out as a separate subah (imperial top-level province), with seat at Srinagar.
 During successive Mughal emperors many celebrated gardens, mosques and palaces were constructed.
 Religious intolerance and discriminatory taxation reappeared when Mughal emperor Aurangzeb ascended to the throne in 1658 CE.
 After his death, the influence of the Mughal Empire declined.